As per the current Public Health Order, full vaccination against COVID-19 is a condition of employment with PHSA as of October 26, 2021.

 Job Responsibilities

-- Follow direction from the production and camera team
+- Follow direction from the production team.

 Requirements